 Our Energy Source

-This is part of our latest PV array.
-There are now a total of 19 Kyocera panels.
+This is part of our solar PV system, an array of Kyocera panels ranging from 120 to 130 watts each.
+There are now a total of 19 Kyocera panels in our overall system.
 The oldest type, the KC-120, is from 1997.
 The newest five are KD-135's, made in 2011.
-Seven of the panels are not shown since they are mounted on a different building or site that gets better early-morning sun exposure.
-You can tell the newer panels by their darker blue color, indicating lower reflection of sunlight and more conversion to electricity.
-These are now wired as two banks with 5 panels in series, leaving up to 5 panels wired in series that run directly up to the shed where they are regulated by an Outback Flexmax-60 charge controller (more on this below), charging either the house, electric tractor, electric car, the hybrid electric trikes, and/or a lawnmower for garden paths.
-The remaining four panels are wired in parallel, run through a series-type controller (more on these below) and feed our home's 12-volt battery bank.
+Many of the panels are not shown since they are mounted on a different site that gets better early-morning or late-day sun exposure.
+You can identify the newer panels by their darker blue color, indicating lower reflection of sunlight and more conversion to electricity.
+Our most recent addition, in the fall of 2017, has been four 255-watt Sainty monocrystalline PV panels manufactured in China and four 260-watt Boviet monocrystalline panels made in Vietnam.

-Some folks have asked us why we used these multi-crystal silicon panels.
-The single-crystal panels are slightly more efficient, meaning the panels can be a bit smaller for the same power output.
-But this comes with a higher cost.
-Amorphous silicon panels are cheaper, flexible, and have slightly better output in cloudy weather.
+Some folks have asked us why we used multi-crystal silicon panels.
+The monocrystalline, or single-crystal panels are slightly more efficient, meaning the panels can be a bit smaller for the same power output, and they do a little better in cloudy weather.
+But this usually comes at a higher cost.
+Amorphous silicon panels are cheaper, sometimes flexible, and also have slightly better output in cloudy weather.
 But they are about half as efficient (meaning more space required) and have poor longevity.
 CIGS panels (made from Copper, Indium, Gallium, and Selenium) are cheaper to produce and have good efficiency.
 But they are about the same price and are relative newcomers.
-We chose what works well, has a terrific warranty, and was within our means.
+We chose what works well, has a terrific warranty, and was within our means at the time.

-To see the technical specifications on these panels, just Click Here.
-And to compare specifications of most of the currently available commercial PV panels, just click here for SolarDesignTool.com's comparison page.
+To compare specifications of most of the currently available commercial PV panels, just click here for SolarDesignTool.com's comparison page.
 To see how many fully cloudy days per year you will need to plan for, just click here for a map of the U.S. Annual Mean Cloudy Days.
 And for a really comprehensive guide to what is currently available in both on- and off-Grid solar, whether materials or installation-related, simply click here to get to Let'sGoSolar's highly informative website.
 You will find links there to answer any solar question I can think of.

 Power Control Systems

 Most solar controllers shut the PV input off when the batteries are fully charged, or, if you are Grid-connected, excess power is sent into the Grid during sunny days and purchased back from non-renewable sources at night.
-Instead, we have been using a load diversion controller (Trace C-30) which once channeled excess power into a hot water heater and a small chest-type refrigerator (more on these below).
-Refrigeration isn't a huge priority in our home since we're not meat or dairy eaters.
-Still, we do occasionally have left-overs or home-canned condiments that need cooling.
 This type of controller works well for loads that need to be run either fully on or off (more on this in a moment), but its loudly clicking relay was a bit of a distraction at times.
-It was replaced by a slightly more sophisticated controller, but it currently switches three Kyocera KC-120 panels for 12-volt loads.

-This is another of our previous load diversion controllers.
+This is another of our previous load diversion controllers, the Trace C-40.
 It uses PWM, or Pulse-Width Modulation, to divert the exact amount of excessive input power that will keep the batteries at a specified bulk-charge or float-charge voltage and supply the rest to another load (more on this below).
 But with precision came a nasty low-pitched electrical hum from the pulsed DC current sent to the diversion loads.
-Eventually this had to go in favor of the older C-30 (above), and the house got quieter both in terms of sound and electric fields.
+Eventually this had to go in favor of more sophisticated "maximum power point tracking" (MPPT) controllers that continuously monitor incoming amps and volts to maximize solar input.

 Sophisticated Power Control